Chisha station: Track configuration

 Line 11 on the inner side of this station has a set of crossovers at the west end.
 To the west of the crossing line, the two main lines each lead to a siding line as an entry and exit line to access the Chisha Depot.
 After the morning and evening rush hours of Line 11 and the last few trains before the evening close, the Inner Circle trains will terminate at this station and will clear passengers after arriving at platform 2, before returning directly to the Chisha Depot through the entry and exit lines.
 At the same time, there are also two one-way lines connecting to Line 12 for connection purposes.

 Entrances/exits

-The station has 3 points of entry/exit, with Exit D being accessible via elevator.
-In addition, in order to comply with the fire evacuation requirements of the Line 12 platforms when they opened, there is an unnamed entrance and exit at the southwest corner of the station for passengers to enter and exit.
+The station has 3 points of entry/exit.
+Exit D is equipped with an elevator.
+In addition, in order to comply with the fire evacuation requirements of the Line 12 platforms when they opened, there is an unassigned entrance/exit at the southwest corner of the station for passengers to enter and exit.